SUMMER KIWISAVER SCHEME

-The fund invests in selected New Zealand shares.
+The fund invests in selected Australian shares.
 We aim to achieve positive long-term returns.
-These kinds of investments will typically have moderate to high levels of movement up and down in value.
+These kinds of investments will typically have very high levels of movement up and down in value.

 All the averages you see are for this same type of fund, so you’re comparing apples with apples.

 Here you’ll find the total breakdown of the combined fees.
 These don’t include other fees such as for switching or withdrawing.

 + Total fund fees

 Annual management fee

 Other fees and costs

 Your KiwiSaver money is invested by a professional fund manager, so there are always fees to pay.
 Fees can have a big impact on your nest egg, especially in the long run, so it pays to keep a close eye on how they add up.